GitHub: GitHub Copilot

 GitHub Copilot was one of the first widely adopted AI-assisted software development tools.
-The preview launched in 2021 for VSCode users and was based on Open AI's Codex model.
+The preview launched in 2021 for VSCode users and was based on OpenAI's Codex model.

 GitHub Copilot is now available to use on GitHub.com directly, on the command line, as well as in several IDEs.
 Users are able to choose from a range of LLMs for some features.

 User requests to block the Copilot features have been the #1 and #2 most popular topics of the past 12 months on GitHub's organization community page as of September 2025.
 The topics remain unanswered.
 Some users and projects have moved to open source alternatives such as Codeberg.

+Agentic Workflows

+GitHub Agentic Workflows are a system from the GitHub Next team that allows developers to create automated tasks powered by AI, while maintaining strict security guardrails.
+Unlike traditional automation, you define the workflow using natural language prompts, and the system executes these as agents with a constrained, secure toolset.

+Crucially, these agents cannot perform arbitrary actions; they emit intent (a structured request) that is processed by a highly secure, restricted handler that ensures only authorized actions are executed.

 GitHub Archive Program

 In July 2020, GitHub stored a February archive of the site in an abandoned mountain mine in Svalbard, Norway, part of the Arctic World Archive and not far from the Svalbard Global Seed Vault.
 The archive contained the code of all active public repositories, as well as that of dormant but significant public repositories.
 The 21TB of data was stored on piqlFilm archival film reels as matrix (2D) barcode (Boxing barcode), and is expected to last 500–1,000 years.

 The GitHub Archive Program is also working with partners on Project Silica, in an attempt to store all public repositories for 10,000 years.
 It aims to write archives into the molecular structure of quartz glass platters, using a high-precision petahertz pulse laser, i.e. one that pulses a quadrillion (1,000,000,000,000,000) times per second.